UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 How can we rectify this?

-We need to multiply each of the row’s fat value by 1000.
+We need to multiply each of the row’s fat values by 1000.

 ---